Prosthetics & Connection

 Simple Alignment:

-The internal hex also aids in the alignment of the abutment during the placement process, making it easier for the clinician to achieve precise positioning.
-This can reduce chair time and improve the overall success rate of the implant placement.
+The internal hex aids in the alignment of the abutment during placement, making it easier for the clinician to achieve precise positioning.
+This can reduce chair time and improve success rates.

 Reusability:

-The frictional fit of the Morse taper allows for the abutment to be removed and reattached multiple times without compromising the integrity of the connection, which can be advantageous in cases where adjustments are needed.
+The frictional fit allows the abutment to be removed and reattached multiple times without compromising the connection integrity, advantageous for complex restorative adjustments.